 On 26 June 1995 police officers performing security service assaulted Miljan Despotović (who was 15 at the time) at the stadium of FC "Budućnost", causing him light bodily injury by hitting him with truncheons and kicking him, because they felt that Miljan violated public order by throwing objects on the field.
 One of the policemen then twisted his arm and hit him on the neck, when he fell on the ground and the beating with truncheons and kicking continued.
-Even after being taken to the official premises of the police at the stadium, police officers continued to sentenced to three months imprisonment suspended for one year for the torture of A.L.
+Even after being taken to the official premises of the police at the stadium, police officers continued to beat him on the head and stomach, when the victim suffered several severe blows, some of which were visible - multiple bruises, abrasions and redness.